Delano Las Vegas

 When THEhotel opened in 2004 a lot of people made fun of THEname.
 Mostly me.
 Come on, you have to admit it was a bit silly.

-It has only taken about a decade but that name has finally changed.
+It only took about a decade but the name finally changed.
 In 2014, THIShotel became the Delano Las Vegas, a sister to the very popular, very expensive, very upscale Delano Miami Beach.
 Delano was originally supposed to come to Vegas at Echelon, the complex of hotels that was to replace The Stardust, but that project died and the company decided to go elsewhere.

 The deal is strictly a licensing one – The Delano is still an MGM Resorts property, managed as a part of Mandalay Bay, the megaresort to which it is connected.
 But the Delano aesthetic that emphasizes a fun, social, upscale experience is in full effect here from the moment you enter to the moment you lay down and beyond.